Fieldwork

 Project Size: 1-24 participants

-Minimum Length of Stay for Volunteers: One week in Fall, Winter, and Spring; two weeks in Summer
+Minimum Length of Stay for Volunteers: The whole two weeks session in Fall, Winter, and Spring; two weeks in Summer

 Minimum Age: 18